 Fast-food chains typically have the nutritional content of their food available if you ask for it.
 Try to figure out the healthiest choices, including non-red meat options.
 And skip the super-size, double meat, extra “special sauce” offerings—they only pack in more fat and calories.

 Consider your options carefully so you can make the healthiest fast food choices possible.
 Better yet, look for an eating place with healthier options.

 No matter what type of restaurant you choose, choose wisely once inside!

-You can eat light at a Mexican restaurant…with the right choices.
+You can eat light at a Mexican restaurant… with the right choices.
 Steer yourself toward burritos, soft tacos or fajitas, rather than hard shell tacos and crispy tortillas that are fried in lard and high in fat.
-Ask that your server not bring the bowl of fried tortilla chips to your table, and stay away from con queso dips and nacho cheese.
+Ask that your server not bring the bowl of fried tortilla chips to your table, and stay away from queso dips and nacho cheese.
 If you have a choice of beans, go for the pinto or black beans, rather than their high-fat counterpart – refried beans.
-And add some fresh salsa to your dishes – tastes great, contributes to your vegetable count for the day, and is better for you than cream or cheese sauces!
+And add some fresh salsa to your dishes – tastes great, contributes to your vegetable intake for the day, and is better for you than cream or cheese sauces!